indexexchange/class-one-exchange-adapter/README.md

 * <u>enabledAnalytics</u> - The analytics that the wrapper will track for the module. requestTime is the only currently supported analytic, which records different times around when bid requests occur.
 * <u>features</u> - Extra features that a partner can support
     * <u>demandExpiry</u> - Setting an expiry time on the demand that partner returns.
-    * <u>rateLimiting</u> - Used for limiting the amount of requests to a given partner for a given slot on pages that support rate limiting in dfp.
+    * <u>rateLimiting</u> - Used for limiting the amount of requests to a given partner for a given slot on pages that support rate limiting in DFP.
 * <u>targetingKeys</u> - Different targeting keys that will be used to record demand for a given parcel.
-    * <u>id</u> - This key will be used to trace back the creative that has won in dfp for rendering.
+    * <u>id</u> - This key will be used to trace back the creative that has won in DFP for rendering.
-    * <u>om</u> - This key signals the open market bid in cpm.
+    * <u>om</u> - This key signals the open market bid in CPM.
-    * <u>pm</u> - This key signals the private market bid in cpm.
+    * <u>pm</u> - This key signals the private market bid in CPM.
     * <u>pmid</u> - This key signals the private market deal id.
 * <u>bidUnitInCents</u> - This tells the wrapper the unit of the bid price returned by your endpoint.
 The unit is in terms of cents, thus it should be set to 100 if your endpoint returns dollars, 1 if your endpoint returns cents, 0.1 if your endpoint returns tenth of a cent, etc. Note that this value must be an integer power of 10.